-It comes with integrated F3 based FC with one board PDB that makes this controller unique and give it edge over other controllers.
-It had 120A current sensor with Shock tolerant IMU and dedicated LEDstrip port as well.
+It comes with an integrated F3-based FC with one board PDB that makes this controller unique and gives it an edge over other controllers.
+It had 120A current sensor with Shock tolerant IMU and a dedicated LEDstrip port as well.

-- It comes with the latest sensor technology which has the lowest rate of noise in comparison to the other sensors.
+- It comes with the latest sensor technology, which has the lowest rate of noise in comparison to the other sensors.

 8- Naze32 Rev 5

 But, the quad is the default one.
-It has up to 8 channel RC and supports multiple receivers that comprise of PPM, PWM, Spektrum and many others.
+It has up to 8 channel RC and supports multiple receivers that comprise PPM, PWM, Spektrum, and many others.

-You also get battery voltage monitoring feature that is a cool feature for a super cheap controller like this.
+You also get a battery voltage monitoring feature that is cool for a super cheap controller like this.
 Its dimensions are 36*36mm with 30.5mm mounting.

-- It has Multi Wii configuration that makes easy software setup.
+- It has a Multi Wii configuration that makes easy software setup.
 This acro version is very popular among drone enthusiasts, and if you are a beginner, it is highly recommended for you.

 9- RMRC Seriously Dodo Flight ControllerRe v 3

-This comes in the ninth place.
-It is created by Ready Made RC Company, and you get a lot of advanced features with this one.
-It has eight input and output channels and 3 UARTs that can be used for GPS, Telemetry and S.bus.
+This comes in ninth place.
+It is creatReady Made RC Company creates itet a lot of advanced features with this one.
+It has eight input and output channels and 3 UARTs that can be used for GPS, Telemetry, and S.bus.

-- It also has microUSB socket and dedicated WS2811-style LEDs connector.
+- It also has a micro USB socket and dedicated WS2811-style LEDs connector.

 - It is dirt cheap, and if you buy it from their official website, you get it for $10.
 So, if you are a beginner and don’t want to spend a lot of money and still want a good controller, then Dodo is for you.